 You will receive an overdraft notice in the mail each time a transaction is paid against insufficient funds.
 Overdrafts above and beyond your established No Return BenefitSM

-limit may result in a check or checks being returned to the payee.
-The standard overdraft fee will be charged per item and assessed to your account.
-Note that the amount of any overdraft plus our standard overdraft fee (as noted in the Common Fee Schedule) will be deducted from your No Return BenefitSM
+limit may result in items being returned to the payee.
+Note that the amount of any overdraft plus any applicable overdraft fee (as noted in the Common Fee Schedule) will be deducted from your No Return BenefitSM

 How quickly must I repay my No Return BenefitSM?